 Get to Know Our Community

-The Village of Ryley, once called Equity, is a small community of 497 residents located 50 Minutes each of Edmonton on Highway 14 [The Poundmaker Trail] in the center of beaver county.
+The Village of Ryley, once called Equity, is a small community of 497 residents located 50 Minutes east of Edmonton on Highway 14 [The Poundmaker Trail] in the center of beaver county.
 Primarily serving as an agricultural center in an area of grain and cattle production, Ryley has a variety of local businesses geared to the needs of local farmers.

 Successful niche businesses include George's Harness and Saddlery, and a Tannery.
 The administration offices for Beaver County are also located in Ryley, providing employment opportunities for local residents.

 Recreation facilities within the village include a first class community center which holds up to 400 people, and is the site of the Village Market held every first Thursday of every month.
 Ryley District Museum traces the changes in village and farm life over the decades within the walls of the museum which is housed in two county schools joined together.
 Make a splash at the newly renovated indoor Swimming Pool and Fitness Centre which is administrated by the Beaver Heritage and Agricultural Society.
 Excellent shale ball diamonds with an RV Park nearby, outdoor skating rink, three sheet curling rink and the new Skate/BMX Park and two playgrounds for the children.
 At the south end of main street where the CN station once stood you will find a beautiful park complete with rubber walking path and a gazebo.
-For over night stays you can book a room at the newly renovated Ryley Hotel which also houses a new diner.

 Opportunities for fishing and camping are available at Black Nugget Lake, a short distance south and west of the village.
 Golf enthusiasts will find an excellent course just 18 kilometers west of Ryley at Tofield.
 A brand new golf course, Coal Creek Golf Resort is now open and close to the camping facilities at Black Nugget Lake.